Lokki68/testapp/README.md

 Things you may want to cover:

-* Complete ruby on rails formation
+* Complete ruby on rails Developer Formation